Your one franchise lead generation program goal: Unmistakable Impact.

 Professional athletes and their fans know when they're having an unmistakable impact on the game and season.
-The same goes with your organic franchise lead generation program.
-If there's not an unmistakable impact on your pipeline and organization's performance it's time to relook at your program to correct issues and move to the next level of performance.
+As players and leagues adapt to today's new societal and market realities same goes with your organic franchise lead generation program.
+Adapting to market realities to continue to create an unmistakable impact on your pipeline and organization's performance as we near the start of 2021 becomes the highest priority.
+If it's not, or something shifted, now's the time to adjust your program to correct issues and move to the next level of performance.

 Understand the 'Near-Term Franchisee' Market.

 With all the discussion about franchise personas, prospect demographics, ideal candidates, attributes of top-performing franchisees, the near-future franchisee market is probably the least understood aspect of franchising.
 Whether familiar with it or not, this is the market you'll be interacting with to source your next franchisees.
 Understanding its size, rhythm and suspending some common misperceptions goes a long way to help you understand your drop-in point and engagement strategy.

 Understand Macro Prospect Groups.